theforeman/puppet-puppet/README.md

 Environments can be backed by git by setting `server_git_repo` to true, which sets up `/var/lib/puppet/puppet.git` where each branch maps to one environment.
-Avoid using 'master' as this name isn't permitted.
+Avoid using 'server' as this name isn't permitted.
 On each push to the repo, a hook updates `/etc/puppet/environments` with the contents of the branch.

 Requires [theforeman/git](https://forge.puppetlabs.com/theforeman/git).